top of page

 Bios

 Applauded for their “flat-out amazing” performances and “stunning virtuosity” (Cleveland Classical), the highly acclaimed Kenari Quartet delivers inspiring performances that transform the perception of the saxophone.
-The quartet aims to highlight the instrument’s remarkable versatility by presenting meticulously crafted repertoire from all periods of classical and contemporary music.
+The quartet aims to highlight the instrument’s remarkable

-In addition to cultivating the highest level of performance, the Kenari Quartet has a deep passion for collaboration and innovation.
-Most recently, the quartet premiered J.P.
-Redmond’s 9×9: Nine Pieces for Nonet alongside the inimitable Imani Winds.
-As a testament to the flexibility of the saxophone quartet, the Kenari Quartet was recently a featured artist in Baldwin Wallace Conservatory’s 86th Annual Bach Festival.
-Here, they collaborated with faculty, student musicians, and academics to present an unprecedented residency centering around the influence of J.S.
-Bach on the late composer David Maslanka, as well as improvisation throughout musical history.
+Kenari has a keen proclivity for collaboration and innovation.
+As a testament to the flexibility of the saxophone quartet, the group was featured at the 86th Annual Baldwin Wallace Conservatory Bach Festival.
+Here, they collaborated with performance and academic faculty, as well as student musicians to present an unprecedented residency that explored the influence of baroque music on the late composer David Maslanka and improvisation throughout musical history.
+The quartet has also participated in collaborations with other artists, including the Imani Winds and WindSync.

-In 2016, the quartet released their debut album—titled French Saxophone Quartets—on the Naxos Records label.
-This recording project features early masterworks for saxophone quartet by French composers Eugéne Bozza, Alfred Desenclos, Pierre Max Dubois, Jean Françaix, Gabriel Pierné, and Florent Schmitt.
+Pierné, and Florent Schmitt.
 The Kenari Quartet also appears on David Deboor Canfield’s 2018 album, Saxophone Music, Vol. II, with their performance of Canfield’s Opus Pocus, a delightful and witty work that depicts wondrous magicians and illusionists such as Merlin and Houdini.

 Bob Eason.jpg